Deschutes County commissioners OK $20 million plan to replace, upgrade Negus waste transfer station - KTVZ

 Deschutes County commissioners OK $20 million plan to replace, upgrade Negus waste transfer station

 REDMOND, Ore.
-(KTVZ) -- Deschutes County commissioners this week authorized up to $20 million in bonds to replace the aging Negus Transfer Station on Northeast Maple Avenue in Redmond.
+(KTVZ) -- Deschutes County commissioners this week authorized $20 million in bonds to replace and upgrade the aging Negus Transfer Station on Northeast Maple Avenue in Redmond.

-The new faility will have a weigh scale and be fashioned to look much like Knott Landfill, the county landfill in southeast Bend.
+The new facility will have a weigh scale and will be fashioned to look and operate much like Knott Landfill, the county's landfill in southeast Bend, county Solid Waste Director Chad Centola said.

-The plan is to keep the recycling facility at the Negus facility and to upgrade the waste-handling side to also handle growth in the Redmond area.
+The plan is to keep the recycling facility at the Negus facility and to upgrade the waste-handling side, which is over capacity, to better handle growth in the Redmond area.
+Centola said the county will be going out to bid on the project soon.

-Transfer station are sites are where recyclables and waste are brought to be sorted, then trucked to the landfill.
+Transfer stations are sites are where waste is brought and recyclables are sorted, then trucked to the landfill.

-NewsChannel 21's Kelsey McGee is speaking with Centola for a report that will be on NewsChannel 21 at five.
+NewsChannel 21's Kelsey McGee is speaking with Centola and visiting the facility for a report that will be on NewsChannel 21 at Five.

 Comments